exurd/spanglish/README.md

 ```
 >spanglish -s en -d es
 ```
 The default text is "The quick brown fox jumps over the lazy dog."
-The phrase must be encased in quotation marks for it to work.
+The phrase must be encased in quotation marks for script to work.
 Afterwards, the translater will translate it as:

 ```
 The quick brown fox jumps over the lazy dog.